Atimca/Reactive-programming-Article/README.md

 ![Mr_Burns.png](images/Mr_Burns.png)

 True `map` function would have this structure `func map<T>(_ transform: @escaping (Element) -> T) -> Observable<T>`, but for a sake of simplicity of this article I just added this `func map(_ transform: @escaping (Element) -> Element) -> Observable<Element>`.
-I hope you can forgive me and understand the point.
+I hope you could forgive me and understand the point.

-Actually, we've done with our own reactive framework, congratulations to everybody who followed untill the end.
+Actually, we've done for now with our own reactive framework, congratulations to everybody who followed untill the end.
 It's super simplified but it works.
-Gist with a last iteration of this article you can find [here](https://gist.github.com/Atimca/51c83f4c9161fc36bed340b02e605d09).
+Gist with the last iteration of this article you can find [here](https://gist.github.com/Atimca/51c83f4c9161fc36bed340b02e605d09).

 I hope at least for now, reactive programming hasn't looked scary anymore.
-However, I still hear time to time from people, that reactive way could lead us to enumorous number of sequencies flying around the project and it's very easy to shoot in your leg with this approach.
-I won't fight against this, and you can easily google bad style of dooing reactive.
+However, I hear all the time from people, that reactive way could lead us to enumorous number of sequences flying around the project and it's very easy to shoot in your leg with this approach.
+I won't fight against this, and you can easily google bad style of doing reactive.
 I don't want to make any cliffhangers, but I hope to show you a way, how to treat reactive approach in the next chapters.

 ## Where to go after